vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

 after

-sudo chwon root myfile - this changes owner (chown; one can do chgrp - to chage group)
+sudo chwon root myfile - this changes owner (one can do chgrp - to chage group)

 -rw-rw-r-- 1 root v_condrea 0 Mar 14 10:22 myfile